-The new updates of the Windows OS are downloaded and stored into the SoftwareDistribution folder.
-Now, sometimes if the contains within this folder gets corrupted, then the Windows Modules Installer Worker may trigger the high CPU usage due to constant checking for updates.
+The new updates of the Windows OS are downloaded and stored in the SoftwareDistribution folder.
+Now, sometimes if the contains within this folder get corrupted, then the Windows Modules Installer Worker may trigger the high CPU usage due to constant checking for updates.
 The best answer to fix this issue is to delete the SoftwareDistribution folder.
-To do it correctly, follow these steps below.
+To do it correctly, follow the steps below:

 - First, tap the ‘Cortana’ logo, to open the search section, in it, type the ‘services’ and then select the ‘Services’ option from the output page.